Where to go for Sustainable Holidays in Cape Verde

 - Odjo D’Agua Hotel ****

 Local Shops in Sal

-- Mercado Municipal Santa Maria (Main market in Santa Maria.
-I also recommend looking for tailor-made dresses by the Senegalese tailors.)
+- Mercado Municipal Santa Maria (on the main market in Santa Maria.
+I recommend looking for tailor-made dresses by the Senegalese tailors.)

 - Art Hands

 Local guides in Sal

 It’s well worth it to go out of your resort and walk in the streets behind the main boulevard of Santa Maria.
 It’s here where you’ll still find some of the local, original daily grinds.
 However, even here, the Cape Verdean population is slowly moving out due to the rising logging prices.